resbaz/nectar-cloud-lessons/Planning/Windows_shells.md

 In the end we have decided to change the course to use whatever Intersect used in their training.

-This is Putty for ssh (http://training.nectar.org.au/package07/sections/connectViaSSH.html) and Xming (http://training.nectar.org.au/package07/sections/guiViaSSH.html)
+This is PuTTY for ssh (http://training.nectar.org.au/package07/sections/connectViaSSH.html) and Xming (http://training.nectar.org.au/package07/sections/guiViaSSH.html)

 ## [Git Bash](https://git-for-windows.github.io/)